vvkeep/JSONConverter/README.md

 * Preview the generated content
 * Change the root class name.
 * Set a class name prefix for the generated classes.
-* Set a class name prefix for the generated classes.
 * Custom file header include author/date etc.
 * Support i18n(English/Chinese)